OpenNMT/CTranslate2/README.md

 * [OpenNMT-tf WMT14](https://opennmt.net/Models-tf/#translation): a base Transformer trained with OpenNMT-tf on the WMT14 dataset (4.5M lines)
 * [OpenNMT-py WMT14](https://opennmt.net/Models-py/#translation): a base Transformer trained with OpenNMT-py on the WMT14 dataset (4.5M lines)
-* [OPUS-MT](https://github.com/Helsinki-NLP/OPUS-MT-train/tree/master/models/en-de#opus-2020-02-26zip): a base Transformer trained with Marian on the OPUS dataset (81.9M lines)
+* [OPUS-MT](https://github.com/Helsinki-NLP/OPUS-MT-train/tree/master/models/en-de#opus-2020-02-26zip): a base Transformer trained with Marian on all OPUS data available on 2020-02-26 (81.9M lines)

 The benchmark reports the number of target tokens generated per second (higher is better).
 The results are aggregated over multiple runs.
 See the [benchmark scripts](tools/benchmark) for more details and reproduce these numbers.